How Jivo Increased Conversions by 35.5% In Its Welcome Email Series

 Launching bulk emails now takes less time — what used to take 3 hours now takes 15 minutes

-In 2020, Jivo underwent drastic changes: the marketing department grew (a CRM marketer and content specialists joined the team of advertising specialists) and the team decided to automate their marketing using Mindbox.
+In 2020, Jivo underwent drastic changes: the marketing department grew (a CRM marketer and content specialists joined the team of advertising specialists) and the team decided to automate their marketing using Maestra.
 The platform replaced the existing service, as it was unable to solve the team’s CRM-marketing challenges.
 For example, this service didn’t allow in-depth customer segmentation and it couldn’t quickly build reports on campaigns without the help of analysts.
 Read Jivo’s story to learn:

 • How to take into account the requirements of the marketing and technical departments when choosing a platform — you’ll find a section detailing all of Jivo’s requirements below.